crneff84/BeerGuide/README.md

 # BeerGuide

 This program allows users to enter a location and find breweries near that location.
-It also allows users to add their favorite beers and breweries to a list.
-The favorite items will be clickable and return relevant information on that brewery/beer via an API request from BreweryDB.
+It also allows users to search for beers and breweries.
+The searched items will eventually be clickable and return relevant information on that brewery/beer via an API request from BreweryDB.

 ## Specifications